developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/input/dcp/index.md

 **Note**: A quick touch and release of the DCP can sometimes start the viewfinder when using camera as a scanner.
 To exit, press the back button.

 <img style="height:350px" src="../dcp_minimized.png"/>
-_Data Capture Plus shown in minimized mode_.
+_Data Capture Plus shown in minimized mode_
 <br>

 **Note**: If configured to launch as a button, the DCP mode can be changed at runtime by dragging, but the launch state will not be changed in the Profile.
 However, runtime changes to the vertical position and the docking side of device screen _**will**_ be saved to the active Profile.

 <img style="height:350px" src="../dcp_maximized.png"/>
-_Data Capture Plus shown in maximized mode_.
+_Data Capture Plus shown in maximized mode_
 <br>

 ### Scanning with DCP